LGugs3/Surprise-Delivery-App/README.md

-# UPick: A surprise delivery app (By Liam, Adrian, Genesis and Jess)
+# UPick: A surprise delivery app (By Liam, Adrian, Genesis, Matt and Jess)
 ## To be written with Android Studio
 # Created my branch!
 ***